-SSI mode 1: 8-bit shift register internal data output (SO) to Timer 2 modulator stage Timer 2 mode 3: 8-bit compare counter and 4-bit prescaler Timer 2 output mode 5: The modulator 2 of Timer 2 modulates the SSI data output to Manchester-code
+SSI mode 1: 8-bit shift register internal data output (SO) to the Timer 2 to Manchester code

+Timer 2 mode 3: 8-bit compare counter and 4-bit prescaler

+Timer 2 output mode 5: The modulator 2 of Timer 2 modulates the SSI data output

-The 4-bit stage can be used as a prescaler for the SSI to generate the stop signal for modulator 2.
+The 4-bit stage can be used as prescaler for the SSI to generate the stop signal for modulator 2.
 The SSI has a special mode to supply the prescaler with the shift clock.
-The control output signal (OMSK) of the SSI is used as a stop signal for the modulator.
-Figure 5-52 on page 76 shows an example for a 12-bit Manchester telegram.
+The control output signal (OMSK) of the SSI is used as stop signal for the modulator.
+This is an example for a 12-bit Manchester telegram: